galenballew/life.galenballew.fyi/_posts/2019-08-12-gcp-developer.md

 # Monitoring and Tuning Performance

-Be sure to measure and visualize The 4 Golden Metrics
+Be sure to measure and visualize The 4 Golden Metrics:
 1) Latency
    - Differentiate between successful and unsuccessful requests
 2) Traffic